barbago/barbago-api/README.md

 You can also access a MySQL server from within Firebase, so the default usage of firestore is not a major limitation.

+Can host multiple sites in one hosting; https://firebase.google.com/docs/hosting/multisites

 ```SQL
 /* https://gis.stackexchange.com/questions/356835/sorting-by-distance-in-mysql */